Introduction of Cang Shu:Atractylodes Rhizome or Rhizoma Atractylodis.

 Precautions and Adverse Reactions: should avoid to combine the herb Rhizoma Atractylodis with peach, almond, finmeat, pakchoi seedling, black carp.

-The Atractylodes lancea (Thunb.)DC., grows in the hillside shrubs, grass.
-The Atractylodes lancea (Thunb.)
-DC.var. chinensis (Bunge)Kitam., grows in low mountain shady shrubs, under the forest and more dry place, with the altitude of 300~900 meters, in the dry slopes, sparse broad-leaved forest or coniferous and broad-leaved mixed forest, rocky hillside or hillside grassland.
-Prefer climate cool, a large temperature difference between day and night, adequate light climate.
-Not strict requirements on the soil, can grow on barren hills, slopes, barren soil, and grow better in good drainage, low groundwater level, loose soil, humus content of sandy loam, avoid flooding.
+Growth characteristics: The plant prefers a cool climate, a large temperature difference between day and night, and an adequate light climate.
+No strict requirements in the soil, can grow on barren hills, and slopes, barren soil, and grow better in good drainage, low groundwater levels, loose soil, humus content of sandy loam, and avoid flooding.

-Characters of herbs: The rhizomes are mostly lumpy, some are nodular cylindrical, often curved, with short branches, 4~10 cm long and 0.7~4 cm in diameter.
-The surface is black-brown, yellow-brown with outer bark removed, the texture of the herb is loose, there are yellow-brown oil chambers scattered on the cross-section, and no crystallization after placing.
-The herb has a weak aroma, it tastes bitter and pungent.
+Characters of herbs: The rhizomes are mostly lumpy, some are nodular cylindrical, often curved, have short branches, are 4~10 cm long, and 0.7~4 cm in diameter.
+The surface is dark brown, yellowish-brown when the outer bark is removed, the texture of the herb is loose and light, there are yellow-brown oil chambers scattering on the fracture surface, the fracture surface is fibrous, and no crystallization after placing.
+The herb has a weak aroma, and it tastes bitter and pungent.

 Article Links.